 14. Environmental Chemistry

-We hope, students have found this information on ISC Class 11 Chemistry Syllabus useful for their studies.
+We hope students have found this information on ISC Class 11 Chemistry Syllabus useful for their studies.
 To get the syllabus for all the subjects of class 11 and 12, visit ISC Syllabus page.
-Stay tuned for latest update on ICSE/ISC/CBSE/State Board and competitive exams.
+Stay tuned for the latest update on ICSE/ISC/CBSE/State Board and competitive exams.